 - Through roundtable discussions with distinguished faculty and visitors

-- Through writing and speaking coaching
+- Through coaching in writing and speaking

 - Through specialized mentoring on college and post-college work related to neuroscience and society